-There may be delays in any criminal cases but schools and colleges should not wait for the outcome before putting protective measures in place viii.
+There may be delays in any criminal cases but schools and colleges should not wait for the outcome before putting protective measures in place vii.
+The end of the criminal process viii.
 Ongoing response for the victim ix.
 Safeguarding and supporting the alleged perpetrator